vocalpy/crowsetta/doc/index.md

 print(f"Sequence 1:\n{seqs[0]}")
 ```

-### Write readable code, using classes that represent annotation formats
+<h3>Write readable code, using classes that represent annotation formats</h3>

 Although it is convenient to use the `Transcriber` class,
 it can also be helpful to be very clear,
 especially when writing code that is read and used by others,
-such as scripts or libraries.
+such as libraries developed by a team of research software engineers.
 To help make code readable and to make intent explicit,
 crowsetta also provides classes for each format.

 Here's an example script written using one of the built-in
 annotation formats, to make spectrograms of all the annotated
 syllables in a bout of bird song.
+Notice that we explicitly access the `segments` attribute
+of a `sequence`

 ```python
 import librosa